Certified Circuits: Stability Guarantees for Mechanistic Circuits: Introduction

 Edit distance counts insertions, deletions, or substitutions of examples---so $r=5$ guarantees stability under any combination of up to five such changes.
 This covers an exponentially large family of datasets.

-Our framework is \emph{algorithm-agnostic}: we (i) randomly subsample the concept dataset several times, (ii) run the base algorithm on each subsample to obtain candidate circuits, and (iii) aggregate votes at the level of individual neurons to determine which components are guaranteed to represent the concept across perturbed datasets.
-A key byproduct is \emph{adaptive sparsity}: certification identifies neurons for which no robust decision can be made, yielding circuits that are more compact and accurate than fixed top-$K$ baselines.
+Our framework is \emph{algorithm-agnostic}: we (i) randomly subsample the concept dataset several times, (ii) run the base algorithm on each subsample to obtain candidate circuits, and (iii) aggregate votes for each individual circuit component to determine which components are guaranteed to represent the concept across perturbed datasets.
+A key byproduct is \emph{adaptive sparsity}: certification identifies components for which no robust decision can be made, yielding circuits that are more compact and accurate than fixed top-$K$ baselines.

-In summary, we make the following \textbf{contributions}: \begin{enumerate}[noitemsep, topsep=0pt] \item We introduce \textbf{Certified Circuits}, the first framework providing provable, algorithm-agnostic robustness guarantees for circuit discovery.
+In summary, we make the following \textbf{contributions}: \begin{enumerate}[noitemsep, topsep=0pt] \item We introduce \emph{Certified Circuits}, the first framework providing provable, algorithm-agnostic robustness guarantees for circuit discovery.

 \item We derive \textbf{provable bounds} on certified radii and characterize their dependence on a probability threshold and deletion probability required for subsampling.